People Everyday: Chart performance

 "People Everyday" peaked at number one on both the RPM Dance chart in Canada and on the Billboard Hot Rap Singles chart in the United States.
 On the Billboard Dance Club Play chart, it peaked at number six, while on the Billboard Hot 100, it reached number eight.
 In Europe, the single entered the top 10 in France and the United Kingdom.
 In the latter, it reached number two during its third week on the UK Singles Chart, on November 1, 1992.
 "People Everyday" was a top-20 hit in Ireland and the Netherlands, as well as on the Eurochart Hot 100, where it reached number 12, and it topped the European Dance Radio Chart in October 1992.
 The song was also a top-30 hit in Sweden.
-In Australia and New Zealand, it peaked at number six.
+In Oceania, it peaked at number six in both Australia and New Zealand.
+In West Asia, it became a top-30 hit also in Israel, peaking at number 22 on 3 November 1992.
 The single was awarded with a gold record in Australia, New Zealand and the US, as well as a silver record in the UK.